iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_BONUS_BASH.md

  `start_fresh.sh`

- This will be our Bash script that will execute the psql code.
-Inside of the `start_fresh.sh` your script should look like this.
+ This is the Bash script that will execute the psql code.
+Inside of the `start_fresh.sh`,  script should look like this.

  ```bash
  #!/bin/bash